w3c/market-data-odrl-profile/minutes/CG-minutes-22-01-12.md

 ### Reformat

 **Ben**
 I think this is different from "modify" or "create derivative works".
 There is a "transform" term in the URL common vocabulary which is targeted at changing the format of an asset, not it's informational content.
-And I guess that's the concept targetted by this term "reformat".
+And I guess that's the concept targeted by this term "reformat".

 **Nigel**
 Yeah, I think that would be reasonable.

 **Ben**
 I'm going to hold off on modify and create derivative works because there are a whole load of other terms that also seem to be very similar.
 So perhaps we can take them all at the same time at the end.

+### Install

 **Ben**
-Install

-**Ben**
 This is again covered by the ODRL common vocabulary.

+### Transmit

 **Ben**
-Transmit

-**Ben**
 I have been assuming that this is the same as a Distribute action.
 Effectively, you're you're transmitting information from one party to another and that that we would describe as distribute.
 I don't know if it has any further implications.

-**Ben**
+**Nigel**
 I think we need more context on the use of this term.

+### Redistribute

 **Ben**
-Redistribute

-**Ben**
-I think this is a form of Distribute, where we're saying that the recipient is an external party.
+Again, I think this is a form of Distribute, where we're saying that the recipient is an external party.

 **Nigel**
 Commonly used in that way.

-**Nigel**
+**Mark**
 Would it be more correct to say in redistribution that the Distributor is not the Originator?

 **Ben**
 I think that's true.
 But I think that the concern around redistribution is that the data is getting to a third party.

-**Nigel**
+**Mark**
 I agree that common use often means that.

-**Ben**
-Display Publicly
+### Display Publicly

 **Ben**
 So this is a interesting one.
 We can constrain Display by Display Type.
 We have two values.
 The first is Device, which is a terminal or a mobile phone, that effectively displays to an individual.
 The second is Wallboard, which is a public display.